allisonznl/allisonznl.github.io/_posts/2020-03-06-Cardboard-bear.md

 ## Laser Cutter Settings:
 To cut through the 1/8" thick cardboard, the vector settings for the Epilog Laser Cutter were 50% speed, 100% power, and a frequency of 50.
 To engrave the 1/8" thick cardboard, the vector settings were 100% speed, 50% power, and a frequency of 50.
+These settings were determined using trial and error.